 Are stories worth risking her life?

 I have two primary and opposing feelings about this book.
-On one hand I think it’s a really timely read, being primarily focused on the suppression of truth and rise and destructiveness of propaganda (or ‘state-sanctioned stories.’)
-And I acknowledge that Barrison added a lot of recognizable, real-world issues.
+On the one hand, I think it’s a really timely read, being primarily focused on the suppression of truth and the rise and destructiveness of propaganda (or ‘state-sanctioned stories.’), And I acknowledge that Barrison added a lot of recognizable, real-world issues.
 The main character is bisexual.
 There’s a trans character happily living their life.
-There’s a diabetic struggling with the cost of his insulin (thought they don’t call it that in this magical realm).
+There’s a diabetic struggling with the cost of his insulin (though they don’t call it that in this magical realm).
 There’s a government being eclipsed by religious insurgence.
 There’s police abuse and ongoing experiences of trauma.
 (Plus more I’m leaving out because it would be spoilery.)
 So, I think this is a book of the times.

-All in all, I’m not sad to have read the book.
-But it wasn’t a favorite either.
+Overall, I’m not sad to have read the book, but it wasn’t a favorite either.

 Other Reviews: